CSC207-UofT/course-project-purplemongoose/phase2/README.md

 We should note that due to the large amount of effort initially to design our CRC cards to follow Clean Architecture closely and during the re-write, the code has been very straightforward to expand on and edit features.
 With the Dependency Rule being followed for every layer, a re-write of the controllers to allow for HTTP functionality required no editing to the entities and use cases since they did not rely on each other.

-To see how we have applied clean architecture visually, we have included an annotated UML diagram where the layers are marked out.
+To see how we have applied Clean Architecture visually, we have included an annotated UML diagram where the layers are marked out.
 As seen, there are clear separation between the 4 layers, and the dependency goes in one direction.
 Also, notice there are classes that are not included in any of the layers.
 These classes serve more of a helper functionality to the controllers as all they are designed to do is interpret JSON files and store HTTP responses, which are all handled with the controllers.

 ![Kard phase 1 UML](README.assets/uml%20diagram%20phase%202.png)